dasher-project/dasher-web/documents/Specification/02BasicDefinitions/BasicDefinitions.md

 -   There is a **Working Text** that the user is editing.
 The working text is sometimes called the message but that term isn't used in this discussion.

--   Every zoom box has an associated text, referred to as its **Box Text**.
-Box texts can be empty.
+-   Every zoom box has a **Box Text**.
+The box text can be empty.
 The root box text is empty.

--   Some zoom boxes have an associated **Incremental Text** in addition to their box text.

-    -   If a box has an incremental text, then its box text will be its incremental text appended to the box text of its parent.

-    -   If a box doesn't have an incremental text, then its box text will be the same as the box text of its parent.

-    In Dasher Version Six at time of writing, incremental texts are always single characters.

 -   If there is a zoom box that is across the origin, see above, its box text will be the working text.
     **That is a fundamental feature of the zooming user interface.**